devjanaprime/cyclops/readme.md

 visor.js
 --------
 You can think of 'visor.js' as the config file for Cyclops.
-If you are familiar wih javascript you'll have no problem editing this file to work for you.
+If you are familiar with javascript you'll have no problem editing this file to work for you.

 headerLinks
 ------------